adwaygirish/adwaygirish.github.io/_pages/research.md

 ___
 ## Interests
 ___
 I'm not very specific about my interests yet.
 I'm still exploring, trying to keep an open mind.
-Of all the stuff I've done so far, I like signal processing, which is also what most of my projects are based on.
+Of all the stuff I've done so far, I like Signal Processing, which is also what most of my projects are based on.

 ___
 ## Projects
 ___

+#### Parametric Models in Audio Synthesis, July 2020 - Present
+So far, I have studied Spectral Modelling Synthesis, mainly using [SMS-tools](https://github.com/MTG/sms-tools).
+I am now looking to incorporate a cepstrum liftering based True Amplitude Envelope detection algorithm along with a Harmonic plus Stochastic model to re-synthesize audio recordings, mainly from the [Good-sounds](https://www.upf.edu/web/mtg/good-sounds) dataset.
+This is something I started very recently and am working on actively now; I will try to update it here as much as I can.

-#### Wavelets Project, April 2020 - present
+#### Copmressed Sensing Techniques in RADAR, April 2020 - present
-Compressed sensing techinques in radar signal processing.
-[See more]()
+I am working on this with a couple of my batchmates at IITB, under a PhD student.
+We are studying the detection and removal of micro-Doppler components from RADAR signals, using Inverse Radon Transform and L-statstics.
+We run simulations on MATLAB to help us gain an intuition for the problem, then try to formulate and solve it analytically with some rigour.
+Since this isn't my work alone, I'm not sure how much I can reveal here, so this is all I will be saying.

-#### Simulations and GUI, April 2020 - June 2020
+#### Simulations and GUI Development, April 2020 - June 2020
-Making software applications to aid in larger research projects.
+Here I made software applications to aid in larger research projects.
+This was my first experience with actually writing large quantities of code in Python, C++ and Javascript (basically any language that isn't MATLAB).
 1. [Circuit solver](/Circuit-solver)
 2. [GUI Differential equation solver](/GUI-diff-eqn-solver)